Upstate South Carolina · Practical, low-disruption pest work

 For raccoons, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

 Spring is high season, kits in attics complicate timing and humane response.
-We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
+We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
 We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
 For a wider plan, pair this with wildlife removal services so the whole property is covered.

 What this means for your home

-• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 Is Paladin’s raccoon removal safe for kids and pets?

+Our raccoon protocol: trap on identified routes, check legal trapping seasons, repair damage, install reinforced exclusion.
 We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
-Our raccoon protocol: trap on identified routes, check legal trapping seasons, repair damage, install reinforced exclusion.
 This connects closely with wildlife exclusion repairs when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
-Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.
+For raccoons, that often means baits and targeted placements instead of broad spraying.

 What this means for your home

-• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 When should I call Paladin about raccoons?